ByteDice/powerPlateDatapack/README.md

 # What is this?
 This is a minecraft datapack where the main content is focused on chestplates that give unique abilities.

-Though thats not all, there are plenty more quality of life features such as ranks, custom commands, spawn and pvp regions (may incompaditable with your world), and more!
-All without a single plugin or mod required!
+Thats not all, there are plenty of QOL features like ranks, custom commands, spawn and pvp regions (may incompatible with your world), and more!
+Without a single plugin or mod required!

-Every chestplate has a passive and event ability.
-A passive ability is always active, while an event ability is activated manually and is much stronger, but it has a cooldown.
-Some examples include:
+All chestplates have a passive and event ability.
+Passive abilities are always active, while event abilities are activated manually and are much stronger, but it has a cooldown.
+Examples of these include:

- * Silent chestplate passive: the wearer is permanently blinded but has a "radar" (particles pointing towards an entity) which can spot entities through walls.
+ * Silent chestplate passive: The wearer is permanently blinded but has a "radar" which spots entities through walls.

- * Oceanic passive: the wearer is really slow on land, but has water breathing and is extremely agile underwater.
+ * Oceanic passive: The wearer is really slow on land, but has water breathing and is extremely agile underwater.

- * Uranium event: you literally become a suicide ~~bomb~~ NUKE.
+ * Uranium event: Big kaboom.

- * Speedster event: spawns a big tornado which flings everything up in the air.
+ * Speedster event: Spawns a big tornado which throws everything high up in the air.

 # Open-source
-**This is open-source, do whatever you want with it, but do not expect professional quality.**
+**This is open-source, do whatever you want, but do not expect professional quality.**

-**NOTE: If you wish to use this datapack for yourself, not all files are compaditable with every world.
-There will be a list of incompaditable files in** `incompaditable-files.txt` **if you wish to modify/remove them.**
+**NOTE: If you wish to use this datapack for yourself, not all files are compatible with every world.
+There will be a list of incompatible files in** `incompatible-files.txt` **if you wish to modify/remove them.**